First

 PAs and NPs play an important role in the healthcare system.
 They help to reduce the workload of physicians and provide care to patients who may not otherwise have access to it.

-Here are some of the specific roles of PAs and NPs in the practice:
+Here are some of the specific roles of PAs and NPs in practice:

 • Diagnosing and treating illnesses: PAs and NPs are trained to diagnose and treat a wide range of illnesses, including common colds, flu, allergies, and skin problems.
 They can also prescribe medications to treat these illnesses.